sianil/PIVT/README.md

 Docker Compose files and Bash scripts.

 ## [License](#License)
-This work is licensed under same license with HL Fabric; [Apache License 2.0](LICENSE).
+This work is licensed under the same license with HL Fabric; [Apache License 2.0](LICENSE).

 ## [Requirements](#requirements)
 * A running Kubernetes cluster, Minikube should also work, but not tested